 Cairns Indigenous Art Fair (CIAF)

 One of Australia’s premier Indigenous art events is held in Tropical North Queensland with thousands of people flocking to the event each year.
-The main attraction, offering an ethical art marketplace, takes place across three days at the Cairns Cruise Liner Terminal, however, during this time, Cairns becomes alive hosting many satellite events around town.
+The main attraction, offering an ethical art marketplace, takes place across three days at the Cairns Convention Centre, however, during this time, Cairns becomes alive hosting many satellite events around town.

 Purchase authentic Indigenous art, interact with artists, engage in industry talks, participate in workshops such as basket weaving and watch film screenings and traditional song and dance performances from across the region.
 Highlights of the fair include the famous Indigenous fashion show giving people the opportunity to interact with culture through art, textiles, performance and fashion; and the opening night featuring well known Indigenous acts with a preview of the exhibition space.

 Where: Cairns Convention Centre, Cairns Art Gallery, Bulumba-ja Arts Centre and more